Pioneers Of Veganism

 The influential writer, speaker, and podcaster Colleen Patrick-Goudreau, born in 1970, is a well-known personality in the vegan movement.

-Patrick-Goudreau has dedicated himself to the cause of veganism and animal welfare for more than 20 years.
-She offers helpful advice and tools to anyone interested in leading a vegan lifestyle through her books, which include the well-known
+For more than twenty years, Colleen Patrick-Goudreau has dedicated herself to veganism and animal welfare.
+Her books, including the well-known, offer helpful advice and tools to anyone interested in leading a vegan lifestyle.

 Numerous people have been moved to adopt veganism and make more humane decisions by her inspiring and educational style.

-The work of Colleen Patrick-Goudreau continues to make a huge difference in inspiring and enlightening others about the advantages of leading a vegan lifestyle.
+Colleen Patrick-Goudreau's work continues to make a huge difference in inspiring and enlightening others about the advantages of leading a vegan lifestyle.

 Earthling Ed (Ed Winters) (1988-present)